A Bushel and a Peck

 On December 9, all four recordings were on the Billboard chart.

-On Cash Box's Best-Selling Record charts, where all versions of the song are combined, the song reached number 5 on December 2, 1950.
+On Cash Boxs Best-Selling Record charts, where all versions of the song are combined, the song reached number 5 on December 2, 1950.

 The song gained so much popularity before the musical actually opened that it was moved from its original spot at the start of the second act into the first act.